Table of Contents

 Diagnosis of Ectopic PregnancyA clinical examination is indicated in addition to anamnestically described abdominal pain symptoms and secondary amenorrhea.
 Upon palpation of the lower abdomen, pain to pressure and pain on the movement of cervix are present.
 Subsequently, a laboratory analysis must be initiated.
 An increased serum beta-HCG concentration would be still detectable even with a negative pregnancy test.
 Thus, beta-HCG plays an important role in the diagnosis.
 Furthermore, an ultrasound examination is performed.
 In this case, an empty uterine cavity without amniotic sac is detected.
 Often a pseudo gestational sac is visible.
 This is caused by accumulation of fluid in the endometrium and looks similar to the fetal sac.
 You may also see an enlargement of the tube with the amniotic sac.
 Frequently, the tube has already ruptured, and the examiner may observe free fluid (blood) in the pouch of Douglas.

 The diagnosis of ectopic pregnancy is suspected when all findings are compiled.
 However, the diagnosis must be confirmed by laparoscopy (or pelviscopy).

 Other reasons for an acute abdomen must be ruled out, in addition to gynecological causes.
-These include the sigmoid diverticulitis or appendicitis and also require clarification.
+These include the sigmoid diverticulitis or appendicitis.